carolinemaymaguirecmm/about/docs/projects/fast-dsp-microservice/deployment-guide.md

 # Deploy a FastAPI microservice to AWS EC2 using Uvicorn

 This guide shows you how to deploy a FastAPI microservice to AWS EC2.
-The microservice fetches tidal data from the WorldTides API and serves it through a RESTful endpoint.
-You can adapt the same pattern for any data-driven API.
+The service fetches data from a third-party API, processes the response, and exposes it through a RESTful endpoint.
+While the API used in this example uses a free tidal data API, the same pattern can be applied to any data-driven API.

 ## Deploy the FastAPI microservice locally